-The course builds on previous knowledge in basic computer architecture, and visits the major techniques devised to get higher performance from a single processor, and, later on, from multi-processors.
-It describes the concepts of pipelined CPUs, cache architecture and optimization, Instruction-Level parallelism (Superscalar and VLIW architectures), Thread-Level parallelism (fine-grained, coarse-grained, simultaneous multithreading), Data-level parallelism (Vector architectures), and shared-memory multi-processing.
-The course also includes a project where the Simplescalar and Cacti simulation tools are used to perform design-space exploration, and to understand the tradeoffs that computer architects must consider between performance and cost.
+The course builds on basic previous knowledge in basic computer architecture, and visits the major techniques that have been devised so far in order to get high performance from a single processor, and, later on, from multi-processors.
+After the course you will understand the concepts of pipelined CPUs, cache architecture and optimization, Instruction-Level parallelism (Superscalar and VLIW architectures), Thread-Level parallelism (fine-grained, coarse-grained, simultaneous multithreading), Data-level parallelism (Vector architectures), and shared-memory multi-processing.

 Lectures, Assignments, Exams

 Midterm written exam, and Final written exam.
 Assignments will also be given.

 - J. Hennessey, D. Patterson: Computer Architecture: a quantitative approach.
 Morgan-Kaufmann Publishers.

 Master of Science in Artificial Intelligence, Elective course, Lecture, 2nd year

 Master of Science in Computational Science, Elective course, Lecture, 1st year

 Master of Science in Computational Science, Elective course, Lecture, 2nd year